astew-95/physical-style-transfer/README.md

 # Physical Meaning of Style Transfer: Physics-Informed Style Transfer for CFD simulations.
 (Paper Sample)

-We propose a potential physical meaning of the use of the Gram Matrix for style transfer which extends beyond the notion of texture, shape, and color in images to the relationships between feature vectors in simulations of physical systems.
+In this project, I propose a potential physical meaning of the use of the Gram Matrix for style transfer which extends beyond the notion of texture, shape, and color in images to the relationships between feature vectors in simulations of physical systems.
 We incorporate domain knowledge of the use of